-153 For an account of how the idea of first parents squares with the scientific viewpoint, see Section III of this Fifth Topic.
+239 For an account of how the idea of first parents squares with the scientific viewpoint, see Chapter Five, Section III.

-154 In the contemporary viewpoint, God created human beings with the above-mentioned twelve capacities as well as the capacity to survive bodily death.
+240 In the contemporary viewpoint, God created human beings with the above-mentioned twelve capacities as well as the capacity to survive bodily death.
 Our transcendental capacities are so great that we can be satisfied only by Him - who is perfect truth, love, justice/goodness, beauty, and home.
 As Augustine noted at the beginning of the Confessions - "For thou hast made us for thyself, and our hearts are restless until they rest in thee" (Confessions Book One, Chap One).